BozJR/recipe-page/README.md

-# Frontend Mentor - Recipe page solution
+# Recipe page solution

-This is My solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is My solution to creating a simple Recipe page layout.

 ## Table of contents